 Insulation blankets are available to the general public for external use on gas water heaters but are not necessary with these products.
 The purpose of an insulation blanket is to reduce standby heat loss encountered with storage tank heaters.
-Your water heater meets or exceeds the Energy Policy Act standards with respect to insulation and standby loss requirements, making an insulation blanket unnecessary.
+Your water heater meets or exceeds the energy efficiency with respect to insulation and standby loss requirements, making an insulation blanket unnecessary.
+Do not add insulation to this water heater.